 Our common stock is thinly traded and our share price has been volatile.
 Our common stock has traded on the Nasdaq Capital Market, under the symbol "AQMS", since July 31, 2015.
 Since that date, our common stock has at times been relatively thinly traded and subject to price volatility.
 There can be no assurance that we will be able to successfully maintain a liquid market for our common shares.
 The stock market in general, and early stage public companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of such companies.
-If we are unable to develop and maintain a liquid market for our common shares at prices you consider to be fair or at times that are convenient for you, or at all.
-In addition, following periods of volatility.
+If we are unable to develop and maintain a liquid market for our common shares, you may not be able to sell your common shares at prices you consider to be fair or at times that are convenient for you, or at all.
+In addition, following periods of volatility in the market price of a company's securities, litigation has often been brought against that company and we may become the target of litigation as a result of price volatility.
 Litigation could result in substantial costs and divert our management's attention and resources from our business.
 This could have a material adverse effect on our business, results of operations and financial condition.